 The answer is no, a resounding NO. The cruelest thing is to place judgements on myself, and I am using the sharpest forceps and knife I can find to operate on myself.
 When the fine temporal balance is tipped, equilibrium topples, homeostasis destroyed, and mind buried.
 My indulgence ripped a substantial part of meaning away from these meaningful videos, as accumulating carbon dioxide obstructed knowledge intake and critical thinking.
 Dopamine spammed my basal ganglia with easy rewards and insatiable desire.
 I grew numb about blurring eyesight, bulging tummy and aching hips.
 My fingers clicked and dragged until my insides shriek with elation.

 What comes after a few hours?
 High, duh.
 It feels as if my Wernicke’s and Broca’s area are a pair of black and white hole –when the former is inundated with speech comprehension, the latter bursts with speech production.
 I burst out with laughter in the shower, think out loud when I do the laundry, and flood anyone I see with overzealous compliments.
 I swing from introverted to extroverted; the only bridge between the two extremes is a loss of connection with the rest of the world.
-The mental complexity I built with blood, sweat and tears blends into a simple black-and-white perspective; I drowned in a muted hysteria.
+The mental complexity I built with blood, sweat and tears collapsed into a simple black-and-white perspective; I drowned in a muted hysteria.

 I am writing this to help those of you who are also struggling with an addiction, be it drugs, extreme diets, physical or oral abuses, fandom, games, or your phone.
 We are all haunted by different phantoms, who manipulate the same reward system that helped humans survive and thrive through the hunter-gatherer age, but chips away at our evolved advantage in the modern age of over-indulgence (first-world problem or privilege?).
 Obsession is built deep into the wirings of our brain, but addiction (which might be a natural inclination of some) can be curbed.
 Pick your old passions back up, create new routines in your life, charge your phone in a separate room … Anything, as long as you try, as long as you do not surrender.
 Technology companies are taking action to redo their own wrong: track your phone usage and exercise (the optimal dose is two hours of light-to-moderate exercise per day as inherited from our hunter-gatherer ancestors, not 10,000 steps), use a Pomodoro clock, set a time limit on Youtube and Instagram, and stick to it.
 Trust me, it gets better.
 You will hear the beautiful bird calls, smell the fresh newly-cut grass, and feel the warmth in another’s arms, not because you are high, but because you are, once again, truly alive.